helbing23/bobapp/README.md

 Sometimes you may need to reset or clear the React Native packager's cache.
 To do so, you can pass the --reset-cache flag to the start script:

-npm start -- --reset-cache
+`npm start -- --reset-cache`
 ### or
-yarn start -- --reset-cache
+`yarn start -- --reset-cache`

 ### firebase
-npm install firebase --save
+`npm install firebase --save`

 ### native-base for forms
-npm install native-base --save
+`npm install native-base --save`

 ### navigation
-npm install react-navigation / react-navigation-stack
+`npm install react-navigation --save`

-npm update react-navigation-stack
+`npm i react-navigation-stack --save`

-react-native link /react-native-gesture-handler
+`react-native link` /`react-native-gesture-handler`

 ### searchable-dropdown
-npm install react-native-searchable-dropdown --save
+`npm install react-native-searchable-dropdown --save`